Department-of-Administrative-Affairs/DM-CS-2-answers/README.md

 This is a repository to store mutualised past paper solutions and other material for DM and CS modules in second year.:

-# Closed folders
-Until at least the 7th of May, the following folders will no longer accept submissions:

-* CS258 _Databases_
-* CS241 _Operating Systems and Computer Networks_
-* CS260 _Algorithms_

 # Contributing

 By contributing you agree to licence your work under the current licence.